ASM-2024/jour1/src/makefile.md

 # Correction

-**A** correction will be given during the lecon or afterwards on Discord and this repo.
-This is **not** the best solution but take the time to read it as it uses advanced concepts !
+A correction will be given either during the lesson or afterwards.
+It will be on Discord and here on this repo.
+This will **not** be the **only** nor **the best** solution to the problem but do take the time to read it as it uses advanced concepts !